 Allow the microplate to reach room temperature (about 1 hr) before opening the container.
-Check that the desiccant is not turned to dark green, indicating a defect of storing.

-In this case call Dia Pro's customer service.
+Check that the desiccant has not turned dark green, indicating a defect in manufacturing.
+In this case, call Dia.Pro's customer service.

-Unused strips have to be placed back inside the aluminum pouch, with the desiccant supplied, firmly zipped and stored at +2°..8°C.
+Unused strips have to be placed back into the aluminum pouch, with the desiccant supplied, firmly zipped and stored at +2°..8°C.

-Important Note: After first opening, remaining strips are stable until the humidity indicator inside the desiccant bag turns from yellow to green.
+After first opening, remaining strips are stable until the humidity indicator inside the desiccant bag turns from yellow to green.